-Whether you’re a Dom without a sub, or a sub without a Dom, not having a partner can be a hard situation to deal with.
-Seeing or reading about how happy other BDSM relationships seem to be can make you wish that you had a partner too.
-Here’s your surefire plan to start taking action, and soon you’ll begin enjoying the BDSM lifestyle you always wanted.
+Whether you’re a Dom without a sub, or a sub without a Dom, having no partner can be a hard situation to deal with.
+And starting an online BDSM relationship when you’re single can be very scary.
+Want to know how to find a Dominant or submissive, or maybe you have a partner already but you wish they were kinkier?
+Here’s your surefire plan to start taking action, and soon you’ll begin enjoying the lifestyle you always wanted.

-A recent Dom Sub Living survey found that 33% of readers are not currently playing but would like to.
+A recent Dom Sub Living online survey found that 33% of readers are not currently playing but would like to.
 That’s a lot.
 So don’t feel bad if you’re new and haven’t started enjoying a BDSM lifestyle yet.
-There’s actually lots of reasons why someone may not have a BDSM partner or otherwise feel lonely:
+There’s actually lots of reasons why someone may be without a BDSM partner or otherwise feel lonely:

 - Just starting out and haven’t met the right person yet